alainbasabe/terraform_app/README.md

 ### Db Module

-- Aurora Cluster DB, there are two EC2 inntances
+- Aurora Cluster DB, there are two instances
 - EFS, shared filesystem mounted in all Wordpress servers and with worpress configuration.
 - ElastiCache for Memcached.